Ultimate Guide to the Mueller Hut Hike

 The Mueller Hut Hike in One Day

 As I said before, hiking to the Mueller Hut in winter adds extra challenges and even dangers.
 In the winter, there can be severe avalanche risks in the area.
-It is important to check with the Department of Conservation before you leave about the avalanche risk for that day.
+It is important to check with the DOC before you leave about the avalanche risk for that day.

-In the winter you also need to bring crampons and an ice axe with you in case it gets icy.
+In the winter, you also need to bring crampons and an ice ax with you in case it gets icy.
 If you have no experience using these then it may be wise to hike with a guide or at least someone who knows what they are doing.

-In winter many of the streams freeze so ensure you bring enough water with you to get all the way to the hut.
-I would recommend at least 2 litres per person.
+In winter, many of the streams freeze so ensure you bring enough water with you to get all the way to the hut.
+I would recommend at least 2 liters per person.
 Once at the hut, there is no running water in winter so you must melt snow.
 The hut has gas so you just need to make sure you bring a pot.

 Preparing for the Mueller Hut Hike